 Additional Ways to Build Credit

-Also, students can apply for credit cards made just for them.
+- Students can apply for credit cards made just for them.
 (Just an FYI: The CARD Act of 2009 requires that new card applicants under the age of 21 with monthly income less than the credit card’s limit will need a co-signer that meets certain requirements.)
 At SCCU, we offer a Visa® Student credit card, which allows students between the ages of 15-18 to get a head start on building their credit.

-How to Open a Secured Credit Card
+How to Get a Secured Credit Card at SCCU

 - First, we’ll request your desired credit limit.